 The advances found in All In One (AIO) diapers build upon the “one wear, one wash” functionality of the Pocket diaper.
 AIO diapers are a one piece diaper that consist of a set of absorbency layers (typically two, sometimes hourglass shaped) that are sewn inside of an outer waterproof cover.
 They are convenient for quick changes, are used by many of today’s families as the “core” component of their diapering approach, and with an extra diaper booster inside can work very well overnight.
 Key disadvantages of AIO diapers include longer drying times (some brands) and the “one wear, one wash” approach that is used.
 Key advantages of AIO diapers is the sheer simplicity of the design, the trim fit (of some brands), and that they are a good “all around” choice that can be used in almost any situation.

 Sometimes called an All In Two (or AI2) cloth diaper, Hybrid diapers are designed as a system to make it as easy as possible for parents to diaper their babies naturally.
 Hybrid diapers consist of a shell (or diaper cover) into which you insert a variety of absorbency layers.
-The Hybrid style got its name because the absorbency layers used may be either cloth or disposable, chosen based on the setting.
+The Hybrid style got its name because the absorbency layers used may be either cloth or disposable, (like the GroVia Biosoaker), chosen based on the setting.
 For example, you may choose to use cloth absorbency whenever at home, but use disposable when heading to daycare or travelling.
 Hybrid systems can come in a sized approach (meaning additional purchases as your baby grows) or in a one-size option (which grows with your baby).
 Key disadvantages of Hybrid diapers is that they can appear to be complicated (however, with very little experience, this concern typically disappears).
 Another disadvantage is that some Hybrid designs lack contoured fits on the interior, leading to the chance for leakage.
 Leg gussets and elastic used in some brands solve this problem.
 Key advantages of Hybrid diapers are the level of flexibility that they introduce to cloth diapering (cloth and disposable options fit better with most modern lifestyles) and the fact that some brands are purposefully designed to enable multiple wearings of outer shells between washes.